Recently Adopted Accounting Pronouncements

 Accounting Pronouncements Issued and Not Yet Adopted

-In November 2024, the FASB issued ASU 2024-03 Income Statement–Reporting Comprehensive Income–Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses (ASU 2024-03), which requires entities to disclose information about purchases of inventory, employee compensation, and intangible asset amortization in each income statement line item that contains those expenses.
-ASU 2024-03 is effective for annual reporting periods beginning after December 15, 2026 and interim reporting periods beginning after December 15, 2027.
+In November 2024, the FASB issued ASU 2024-03 Income Statement–Reporting Comprehensive Income–Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses (ASU 2024-03), and in January 2025, the FASB issued Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Clarifying the Effective Date (ASU 2025-01).
+ASU 2024-03 requires entities to disclose information about purchases of inventory, employee compensation, and intangible asset amortization in each income statement line item that contains those expenses.
+ASU 2024-03, as clarified by ASU 2025-01, is effective for the annual reporting period beginning after December 15, 2026 and interim reporting periods within the annual reporting period beginning after December 15, 2027.
 Early adoption is permitted.
-The Company is currently evaluating ASU 2024-03 to determine the impact it may have on its consolidated financial statements.
+The Company is currently evaluating ASU 2024-03, as clarified by ASU 2025-01, to determine the impact it may have on its consolidated financial statements.

 Historical Timeline